bendyworks/lean-map/README.md

 ### Current Status

 All standard ClojureScript map functionality (`assoc`, `dissoc`, `get`, `seq`, `reduce-kv`, `persistent!`, and `transient`) have been implemented and passed Collection Check tests.
 The improved iteration has been implemented, the improved equality checking is the last feature that needs to be completed.

+### Performance

+Here are the performance gains over the reference ClojureScript HAMT implementation

+* 2x for scanning over sequences (except in Firefox which has a 2x slowdown)
+* 2 - 4x for ashing maps
+* One order of magnitude for equality checking in the worst case (no structural sharing) and two orders of magnitude in the best case (structural sharing)

+The other operations are comparable to ~25% slower then the reference implementation.

+Use `script/bench.sh` the performance benchmarks JavaScript (creates benchmarks in`resources/bench/app.js`).
+The benchmarks are meant to run how ClojureScript runs [tests](https://github.com/clojure/clojurescript/wiki/Running-the-tests)

 ### Main Ideas of the Paper